reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 ## Conclusion

-In this short tutorial, we created functions to perform logical operations between two or more Java Collections.
-The Guava Library and Apache Commons Collections also contain a rich set of operations.
-We can use a mix of building our own and using operations from these libraries to handle use cases related to operating between multiple collections.
+In this short tutorial, we wrote methods in Java to perform logical operations between two or more Collections.
+Similar operations on collections are also available in open source libraries like the [Guava Library](https://github.com/google/guava/wiki/CollectionUtilitiesExplained) and [Apache Commons Collections](https://commons.apache.org/proper/commons-collections/).

+When creating Java applications, we can use a judicious mix of using methods available in the open-source libraries or build custom functions to work with collections efficiently.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/java/collectionops).